How to Apply Queuing Theory to Capacity Planning

 One of the most common responses to overutilization is overspending to guarantee uptime.
 But that’s not effective from a cost management standpoint.

-Proactive capacity planning with queuing theory helps you get a handle on IT costs—before they’re blown out of control.
+Proactive capacity planning with application of queuing theory helps you get a handle on IT costs—before they’re blown out of control.
 You’ll be able to purchase the right amount of hardware in just the right places.

 Do you know where your potential bottlenecks are?